 The portraiture drawing lessons were designed to show the art students how they might draw a face incorrectly and why, then show them how to address their mistakes using some basic guides and rules.

 The outcomes were for students to be able to accurately place all of the features of the face in the correct place, understanding proportions, scale and creating some realism in their work through by adding tone.
 The scheme of work covers all of the basics in portraiture drawing, looking at eyes, ears, noses, mouths and hair.
+I teach this to my Year 7 classes and the results are good – though some find it very challenging, I post the videos online for them to watch between lessons.

 I have found that this project is great for showing progress, and students enjoy it because there is some instant gratification!
 Which isn’t usually the case with drawing.